SSWConsulting/SSW.Rules.Content/rules/choose-an-enterprise-password-manager/rule.md

    ::: good
    ![Figure: Good Example - OneTime share a password to external users](keeper-onetime-sharing.png)
    :::
 5. Administrative control - In the event of a staff member leaving an Administrator should be able to take control of the leaving staff members account.
 It is easy for a staff member to create a password and not add it to a shared folder.
 When they leave an Administrator needs to be able to check those passwords and keep any passwords that might be required by the organization.
-All good enterprise password managers provide free family plans for their staff so none of these passwords should be personal.
+All good Enterprise Password Managers provide free family plans for their staff so none of these passwords should be personal.
    :::good
    ![Figure: Good Example - Transfer account enforcement policy](keeper-enforcement-policy.png)
    :::